Salt Lake City Office

 Phone: (801) 355-4433

-The winter is here, and that means your home’s furnace is an important piece of equipment.
+Winter is right around the corner, and that means your home’s furnace is an important piece of equipment.
 The furnace has several important components, and one of these is the heat exchanger.

-At Whipple Plumbing, we’re on top of all your furnace repair needs, even if it’s just a single element like the heat exchanger.
+At Whipple Service Champions, we’re on top of all your furnace repair needs, even if it’s just a single element like the heat exchanger.
 What exactly is a heat exchanger, and how can you take a few basic steps to keep it protected in your home?
 Let’s take a look.

 The heat exchanger is, quite simply, the component that heats the air in the furnace.
 It’s a set of metal tubes or coils that connects to the burner assembly, ending at the vent or flu pipe.
 The exchanger separates air and gas to protect from exposure to combustion products like carbon monoxide.